personal story, fun facts, & values

 From there, I applied for an M.S. in Nonprofit Leadership at Penn's School of Social Policy & Practice (Class 2019) with the hope of creating something of my own to make a difference in the world by empowering youth to create impact.
 In March 2017, I was accepted.

-Sat next to the CEO at dinner
+United Nations, Bill Clinton, a London Castle, & sitting next to the CEO at dinner

 I was then invited to travel to London for Hult Prize and found myself sitting next to the CEO at dinner.
 There, I pitched to the Hult Prize Foundation about my idea of creating an all-Ivy League platform for Hult Prize, which landed me my first job, working for them at their international accelerator.
 What had then become Hult Prize Ivy ultimately challenged 1000+ Ivy League university students to innovate to solve the world's most pressing social problems.